capstone-mgh/capstone-mgh.github.io/intro.md

 ![QuizAnswer](images/intro/Quiz_5AW2.png){:class="img-responsive"}{: .center-image }

 Clearly, a human would require considerable amount training to learn to accurately distinguish between a nodule versus a blood vessel (the other small white objects in the image).
 However, Computational Science should be able to improve this process.
-Specifically, by using applying fields such as Machine Learning and Data Science, we should be able to save **time**, **resources**, and **lives**.
+Specifically, by applying fields such as Machine Learning and Data Science, we should be able to save **time**, **resources**, and **lives**.
 Doctors could spend more time with their patients rather than in front of computers and medical costs would be reduced.
 Most importantly, Machine Learning would aggregate the knowledge of thousands of doctors with their years of experience and apply such information to each diagnosis.
 This would drastically improve accuracy and inevitably save lives.

 Massachusetts General Hospital (MGH) similarly envisions applying Computational Science to improve medical diagnosis.
 MGH is one of the worlds preeminent hospitals, consistently leading medical innovation.
 In the Spring of 2016, MGH invested tens of millions of dollars to found the Center for Clinical Data Science bringing together software engineers, doctors, machine learning PhDs, and Data Scientists to turn this vision into a reality.